GeotrekCE/Geotrek-rando-v3/docs/installation.md

 PORT=3000 pm2 start yarn --name geotrek-rando -- start
 ```

-Here we specify that the port we want to run our server on is the 3000, that the starting command is "yarn start" and the name of our process should be geotrek-rando.
+Here we specify that the port we want to run our server on is the 3000, that the starting command is `yarn start` and the name of our process should be `geotrek-rando`.

-Now by running
+You can see all your processes and their status by running:

 ```sh
 pm2 status
 ```

-You can see all your processes and their status
+To stop your process:

 ```sh
 pm2 stop geotrek-rando
 ```

-will stop your process.
+To start your process:

 ```sh
 pm2 start geotrek-rando
 ```

-will start your process.

-You will also be able to see the application logs by running
+You will also be able to see the application logs by running:

 ```sh
 pm2 logs geotrek-rando